digime/digime-sdk-nodejs/guides/access-token.md

 ## Access Token Expiry

 The access token will eventually expire.
-When you first created it, a timestamp in which it will expire will be returned.
+When you first created it, a timestamp (Unix Epoch Time) at which it will expire will be returned.
 The SDK will attempt to refresh it automatically when you use it next.
 If a refresh is needed, it will return the new access token to you.

 If the refresh is unsuccessful, you'll need to go through the authorization process again with the user.